 Whatever else is wrong with “Mad Love,” yet another variation on amour fou and love on the run, the sensual acting of charismatic leads Chris O’Donnell and Drew Barrymore is beyond reproach.
-Decidedly not typical summer fare, this powerful, often steamy romance might achieve some success with the twentysomething crowd, if it wants a break from the big-scale blockbusters.
+Decidedly not typical summer fare, this powerful, often steamy romance might achieve some moderate success with the twentysomething crowd, if and when it wants a break from the big-scale blockbusters.
 Pic may have fared better had it been released after “Batman Forever,” in which O’Donnell plays the major role of Robin and Barrymore has a supporting part.

 In her third outing, following the festival hits “Safe” and “Priest,” director Antonia Bird shows again that she is attracted to intimate dramas exploring individuals who find themselves in emotional crossroads that challenge their very identity.
 Paula Milne’s original script examines the passionate affair between Matt Leland (Chris O’Donnell) and Casey Roberts (Drew Barrymore), two very different high school seniors.

 Set in Seattle, story begins as Matt observes in his telescope the eccentric behavior of Casey, who lives with her rigid yuppie parentson the other side of the lake.
 On the verge of adulthood, Matt lives a quiet life with his single dad and twin siblings, but he’s never recovered from his mom’s desertion of the family when he was 9.
 Matt is a serious young man, preparing for a college career.
 It’s clear that he’s never been in love — and is still a virgin.